somatechlat/SomaAgentHub/docs/implementation/Phases_8_9_10_Summary.md

 ## 🎯 Implementation Status: COMPLETE

-We have successfully implemented **Phases 8, 9, and 10** of the SomaGent platform in parallel, achieving **full autonomous project creation capability (KAMACHIQ Mode)**.
+We have successfully implemented **Phases 8, 9, and 10** of the SomaAgentHub platform in parallel, achieving **full autonomous project creation capability (KAMACHIQ Mode)**.

 ---